steveohara/enocean4j/README.md

 The main driver for taking this on is the same as that for j2mod - we at 4NG have a need for an industrial grade protocol library for our SMARTset product and although EnJ-Library gets you a very long way forward, it doesn't meet our requirements.

+The library has been tested on Windows and Linux, Raspbian using a USB300 dongle.

 ## Note
 One of the things that this library does not support at the moment is OSGi bundling.
 This is for two reasons;